Freeden Blume Oeur

 Biography

-Blume Oeur's articles have appeared in the journals Ethnic and Racial Studies, Sociological Perspectives, Journal of the History of Childhood and Youth, Socius, and Journal for the Scientific Study of Religion.
+Blume Oeur's essays have appeared in the journals Sociological Theory, Teaching Sociology, Critical Sociology, Social Psychology Quarterly, Ethnic and Racial Studies, Sociological Perspectives, Journal of the History of Childhood and Youth, Socius, and Journal for the Scientific Study of Religion.
 His book, Black Boys Apart: Racial Uplift and Respectability in All-Male Public Schools (University of Minnesota Press, 2018), is an ethnography that asks why Black communities would want to separate their schoolchildren on the basis of sex in neighborhoods that have long faced racial and social class segregation.
-Black Boys Apart has been recognized with best book awards from three ASA sections: Sex and Gender, Sociology of Education, and Racial and Ethnic Minorities.
-With Edward W. Morris, he is co-editor of a volume, Unmasking Masculinities: Men and Society (Sage Publications, 2017), for use in undergraduate courses on men and masculinities.
-Blume Oeur and CJ Pascoe are editing a volume titled Gender Replay (forthcoming 2023) that reflects on and assesses Barrie Thorne's contributions to the study of youth, schooling, and feminism.
+Black Boys Apart has been recognized with multiple ASA best book awards.
+With Edward W. Morris, he is co-editor of a volume, Unmasking Masculinities: Men and Society (Sage, 2017), for use in undergraduate courses on men and masculinities.
+Blume Oeur and C.J.
+Pascoe have edited a new volume titled Gender Replay: On Kids, Schools, and Feminism (NYU Press, 2023) which is a critical tribute to the research, mentoring, and teaching of the feminist sociologist of childhood, Barrie Thorne.

-Du Boisian Sociology.
-Blume Oeur's research goals aim to enrich a Du Boisian Sociology with humanist and feminist perspectives.
+DU BOISIAN SOCIOLOGY.
+Blume Oeur's research aims to enrich a Du Boisian Sociology with humanist and feminist perspectives.
 The first paper from this research develops a Du Boisian trauma narrative to help explain the racialized consequences of the coronavirus pandemic.
-The second thread from this research celebrates the centennial of The Brownies' Book, the nation's first serial publication for Black children (as guest editor of a special Fall 2021 issue of The Journal of the History of Childhood and Youth).
+The second thread from this research celebrates the centennial of The Brownies' Book, the nation's first serial publication for Black children (as guest editor of a special 2021 issue of The Journal of the History of Childhood and Youth).
 A third line of research is an historical revival of Du Bois's prayers written for schoolchildren between 1909-1910 (with Phillip Luke Sinitiere and Becca Leviss).
-A fourth line of research is a book project (tentatively titled The Children of the Moon, under contract with UNC Press) that traces a vision of Black childhood in the post-Reconstruction era by breathing life into book that Du Bois imagined for children, but never wrote, around 1900.
+A fourth work illuminates a Du Boisian pedagogy committed to a positive notion of propaganda (which appeared in Teaching Sociology).
+The major project is a book-in-progress (tentatively titled The Children of the Moon, under contract with UNC Press) that traces a vision of Black childhood in the post-Reconstruction era by breathing life into a book that Du Bois imagined for children, but never wrote, around 1900.